suryakantamangaraj/ShaktiSDK/doc/board_use.md

 ### Device pin mapping ###

-Inorder to connect neccessory sensors to devices on the Shakti SoC.
-A device pin mapping list is provided below.
+To connect sensors to devices on the Shakti SoC, a device pin mapping table is provided below.
-The board support package supports the memory mapping and driver support for different devices.
+The board support package takes care of the memory mapping and provides driver support for different devices.
 Use the below pin mapping table for any physical connections.

 **1. Artix7_100T pin mapping details**